How to Extend 3D GBSM to RIS Cascade Channel with Non-ideal Phase Modulation?: Numerical analysis

-The impact of channel angle spread for RIS-assisted communication is analyzed in this simulation.
-Three different azimuth spreads of arrivals are set up in Tx-RIS channel, which are $1^{\circ}$, $5^{\circ}$, and $10^{\circ}$.
-The RIS works in optimal anomalous reflection strategy.

-Fig. \ref{fig3} shows that with the increase of ASA in Tx-RIS channel, the performance of the RIS cascade communication link will be worse.
-In addition, the RIS with ideal phase modulation will overestimate the performance of the cascade channel, and this phenomenon is more obvious when the channel angle spread is small.
-This can be explained by the fact that the main lobe gain of the non-ideal phase modulation model is lower than that of the ideal phase modulation model, while the side lobe gain is higher.
-When the angle spread becomes larger, more energy of the incident multipath will be concentrated on the side lobe of the RIS pattern.
+Fig. \ref{fig3} illustrates the impact of non-ideal phase modulation on the RIS cascade channel under different channel angle spreads.
+Three different ASA are set up in the Tx-RIS channel, which are $10^{\circ}$, $5^{\circ}$, and $1^{\circ}$.
+The RIS works in an optimal anomalous reflection regime.
+It can find that with the increase of ASA in the Tx-RIS channel, the performance of the RIS cascade communication link will be worse.
+This is because the greater the angle spread, the lower the energy in the specified incident direction.
+In addition, the non-ideal phase modulation brings about 0.5, 0.7, and 1 dB attenuation respectively under the three angle spreads.
+This means the ideal phase modulation model will overestimate the performance of the cascade channel, and the phenomenon is more obvious when the channel angle spread is small.